igorbezerrar/cmad/README.md

 ```

-The algorithm collects the following information about mark
+The algorithm collects the following information about marks:

 ### Table of Columns
 | Field Name | Description | Type |